thegrafico/annoying-app/README.md

 This application has the CRUD system, so we can create, read, update and delete any project that is created and we also can do the same with task or users that are added to any project.

-This application uses MySQlite for data persistence.
+This application uses SQlite for data persistence.

 ## functionalities